avitalmintz/led-pixel-frame/README.md

 - **Sound visualizer**: turns music, or any sound in the room, into bouncing bars of light, like the equalizer on an old stereo.

-Everything runs on a small, inexpensive ESP32 board connected to your computer with a USB cable.
+Everything runs on a small ESP32 board connected to your computer with a USB cable.

 ## How it works